NotAShelf/niXhtml/README.md

 as intended because of `toFile` shenanigans and the element ordering.
 You are welcome to try and fix those, maybe open a PR too?

+## FAQ

+1. Why?

+Funny.

 ## Contributing

 Make your changes, and open a pull request.
 I am not too picky on styling, but _please_ format your code with Alejandra.
+I find nixfmt (both variants) to be incredibly ugly.